ClarksonCJ/clarksoncj.github.io/content/posts/supply-chain-secrets-management.md

 Key best practices in secret management include:

 - Regularly updating and rotating secrets to minimize the risks of old or compromised credentials being exploited.
+- Consider systems and processes that support short-lived or dynamic Just-In-Time secrets.
 - Enforcing strong encryption protocols for storing and transmitting secrets, ensuring they are protected both at rest and in transit.
 - Implementing multi-factor authentication (MFA) for accessing secret management systems, adding an additional layer of security beyond just passwords.
 - Limiting access to secrets based on the principle of least privilege, ensuring individuals have only the access necessary for their role.
+- Robust processes to effectively respond to compromised secrets both for systems and their users.

 ### Technological Advancements